 As many of the tricks are simply an extension of basic obedience training, teaching your dog foundation Tricks can parallel your dog's training.
 Teaching your dog tricks must be fun.
 You can teach your dog many tricks, but your dog must truly be enjoying itself.
 Sessions should be short and fun for both dog and handler.

 The ANKC Trick Dog Rules are designed in such a way that handlers and dogs of all abilities are able to compete and enjoy themselves.

-ANKC Trick Dog Competitions will commence in January 2020.
+Trick Dog Competitions became ANKC Titled events in January 2020.